ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 make geth
 ```

-This creates a `geth` executable file in the `go-ethereum/build/bin` folder that you can move wherever you want to run from.
+These commands create a `geth` executable file in the `go-ethereum/build/bin` folder that you can move wherever you want to run from.
 The binary is standalone and doesn't require any additional files.